 Imagine standing in the middle of a dance club, and a play breaks out.
-This production is a cross between a theatre event and a rave; the audience is always part of the action.

 Into this freak-scape wanders Iphigenia, the tragic Greek heroine recast as a spoiled-rich-girl Alice, fallen down the rabbit-hole of the American hypno-media celebrity cult.
 Lost in an ecstasy-laced labyrinth populated by undead club girls, virtual DJs, and sensuously androgynous pop idols, Iphigenia follows her fate as a glam-lamb to the slaughter, a sacrifice on the altar of the military-entertainment complex.